-Bitpanda and Bitstamp are both European crypto exchanges, but they’ve taken very different paths.
-Bitpanda started in Austria in 2014 and has expanded into a full investment platform — crypto, stocks, ETFs, and precious metals, all from one account.
-Bitstamp was founded even earlier, in 2011 in Slovenia, making it one of the oldest exchanges still operating.
-Since June 2025, it’s owned by Robinhood Markets.
+Bitpanda and Bitstamp are both European exchanges with strong regulatory pedigree, but they have taken very different paths and they are in very different shape in 2026.
+Bitpanda launched in Vienna in 2014 and has expanded into a full European investment platform covering crypto, stocks, ETFs, and precious metals from a single account.
+Bitstamp launched earlier, in Slovenia in 2011, and is now owned by Robinhood Markets after a $200 million acquisition that closed in June 2025.

 Quick Comparison: Bitpanda vs Bitstamp